-In July 2023, the UAE's Ministry of Energy and Infrastructure ("MoEI") publicly released the UAE's National Hydrogen Strategy ("The Strategy").
-It forms part of the UAE's Hydrogen Leadership Roadmap and helps establish the UAE's vision and inform its policy decisions.
-The Strategy outlines the key steps the UAE aims to take to position itself as a top global producer and supplier of low-emission hydrogen by 2031 and to meet the UAE's commitment to net zero by 2050.
+In September 2022, the UAE's Ministry of Energy and Infrastructure ("MoEI") signed an agreement with GHD in partnership with Fraunhofer-Gesellschaft to develop the UAE's National Hydrogen Strategy.
+This strategy will form part of the Hydrogen Leadership Roadmap and will help establish the UAE's hydrogen vision and inform its policy decisions.